Vaccination deadline arrives for NY healthcare workers | WTOP

+“To those who have not yet made that decision, please do the right thing,” Hochul said at a press briefing.
+“A lot of your employers are anxious to just give you the jab in the arm and say you’re part of the family, we need your help to continue on.”

-With thousands of workers still thought to be holding out, hospital administrators prepared contingency plans that included cutting back on noncritical services and limiting admissions at nursing homes.
+Hospitals and nursing homes braced for the prospect of severe staff shortages fueled by workers getting suspended or fired for refusing to be inoculated.
+Some hospitals began taking actions against holdout workers by Monday.
+And with thousands of workers still thought to be holding out, administrators around the state prepared contingency plans that included cutting back on noncritical services and limiting admissions at nursing homes.

-Gov. Kathy Hochul said this weekend she was prepared to call in medically trained National Guard members and retirees, or vaccinated workers from outside the state, to fill any gaps.
+Hochul said she will sign an executive order that will allow her to call in medically trained National Guard members and retirees, or vaccinated workers from outside the state, to fill any gaps.
 The governor has held firm on the mandate in the face of pleas to delay it and multiple lawsuits challenging its constitutionality.

-All health care workers in New York state at hospitals and nursing homes are required to be vaccinated with at least one dose of the COVID-19 vaccine by Monday.
+Hochul said health care workers in New York state at hospitals and nursing homes are required to be vaccinated with at least one dose of the COVID-19 vaccine by the end of Monday.
 Employees who refuse the shots face suspensions and termination.

 The rules apply not just to people like doctors and nurses, but also to others who work in health care institutions, like food service workers, administrators and cleaners.